brendunne19/asw/excel-academy/intro_to_excel.md

 ALT shortcuts don't rely on you pressing all the keys at once, so you can hit them in the right order and it will carry out the command.

-* ALT + h + o + i: Changes all the column widths to fit all the filled cells in each highlighted column
+* ALT + H + O + I: Changes all the column widths to fit all the filled cells in each highlighted column

 * ALT + =: If you highlight a table of numbers, then this will sum the relevant columns and rows